mernst/uwisdom/Programs.md

 * <https://github.com/kivikakk/comrak>
    "Comrak's design goal is to model the upstream cmark-gfm as closely as possible in terms of code structure."
 * <https://github.com/github/cmark-gfm>

+A modern alternative to Markdown, by the author of Pandoc and CommonMark, is djot.
+File names end in `.dj`.
+It isn't yet supported by GitHub.

 ## AsciiDoc